bellaoleksy/FABs-DO-concept/README.md

 * All the data are in the `data` folder
 * The site configurations for the littoral temperature loggers and buoys can be visualized below.

-<a href="https://www2.nrel.colostate.edu/projects/lvws/">Loch Vale watershed is in Rocky Mountain National Park and is the site of a long-term research program dating back to 1983.</a>
+Loch Vale watershed is located in Rocky Mountain National Park and is the site of a <a href="https://www2.nrel.colostate.edu/projects/lvws/">long-term research program dating back to 1983.</a>

 ![Study map](figures/Site_map.png)